jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 ## When Should You Use IL Emit?

-- You need to create many instances dynamically, and performance is critical.
+- You need to create many instances dynamically, and performance is **critical**.
 - All types share a predictable constructor.
 - You can't use static abstract factories (older .NET, or you don't control the types).